 Most churches are ill-equipped to handle conflicts of interest.
-This is one of the most compelling findings from a recent national survey of church governance practices conducted by the ECFA (Evangelical Council for Financial Accountability).
+This is one of the most compelling findings from a national survey of church governance practices conducted by the Evangelical Council for Financial Accountability (ECFA).

 So, what’s the big deal?
 Why is it critical for a church to properly handle conflicts of interest?

 To answer these questions, we must start with a more basic question: What is a “conflict of interest” in the context of church administration?

 There is potential for a conflict of interest when a person who is responsible for promoting the best interests of the church has a competing personal interest.

 In other words, individuals in positions of influence at a church, such as board members and key leaders who are responsible for conducting and overseeing the church’s business affairs, may occasionally find their personal interests competing with their duty to make decisions in the best interest of the church.

 Example 1.
 First Church needs to hire additional personnel to keep pace with its growth.
 The board of First Church is responsible for hiring new ministry staff members.
 A spouse of one of the board members is being considered for a job opening.